Sometimes, the best adventures and hidden gems are those that require some extra legwork to find.

 Of course, traveling to Washington Island and experiencing the church in person is the best way to understand its quiet majesty.
 The property is generally open year-round, 24/7.

 While most people check out the church and property on their own time during general open hours, church services are held on Wednesday evenings in July and August.
-(No services were held in 2021; check the website in 2022 before attending a service.)
+(Check the website for dates/times before attending a service.)

 Small weddings and baptism services are also performed upon request.